Swaroop-V/CorpConnect/README.md

 ----

 📃 License
-This project is open-source.
-You're free to use and adapt it under MIT License.
+This project is private project.
+Unauthorized commercial use or reproduction is not permitted without permission.